Do you feel like the “crypto universe” is a bit, well, cryptic?

 You can check to see if a platform is registered by going to AreTheyRegistered.ca.
 This national search tool can help you check registration, search for disciplinary actions, and find investment advisors by province.

 Initial Coin Offerings (ICOs) and Initial Token Offerings (ITOs)

-ICOs and ITOs are relatively new ways for to raise capital by offering crypto-assets – often structured as tokens or coins.
-You can learn more about ICOs and ITOs in the following InvestRight articles:
+ICOs and ITOs are relatively new ways for companies to raise capital by offering crypto assets – often structured as tokens or coins.

-Cryptocurrencies are also sometimes available through cryptocurrency funds – funds which give investors access to cryptocurrencies without owning the coins directly.
-Cryptocurrency funds are susceptible to unique risks like market volatility, cyberattacks, limited-to-no regulation, and an underlying reliance on technology.
+Cryptocurrencies are also available through cryptocurrency investment funds – funds which give investors access to cryptocurrencies without owning the coins directly.
+Cryptocurrency investment funds are susceptible to risks related to the cryptocurrency it invests in like market volatility, cyberattacks, limited regulation, and an underlying reliance on technology.
 These funds need to be managed by registered investment fund managers, or obtain exemptions from such registration, to do business in Canada.

 Be an Informed Investor and Seek Help